 Building your own skincare routine is not an easy task when there are so many different products out there.
-It seems like every week there’s a new trend, a new brand.
-It can be easy to feel like you’re left out there completely alone, just trying to figure out what the heck of anti-aging cream is the best for your skin!
-This is why we’ve created this Skincare for Beginners Guide!
+It seems like every week there’s a new trend, a new brand and it can be easy to feel like you’re left out there completely alone, just trying to figure out what the heck of anti-aging cream is the best for your skin

 I know, I know… the wide range of cosmetics and brands might seem overwhelming at first.
 But, it’s just a matter of knowing what your specific skin type needs in order to look its absolute best.
 In reality, building your own skincare routine is not as hard as it might sound and I will show you why.

 First of all, you don’t need all those fancy last generation creams.
-Sometimes, all your skin needs is a cheap drugstore serum!
-We’re all unique and our skin reacts differently to different substances, formulas, and even perfumes.
+Sometimes, all your skin needs is a serum that you can find at the drugstore!
+We are all unique and our skin reacts differently to different substances, formulas, and even perfumes.
 Determining what your skin likes (and what it doesn’t) is the first step.

 Skincare starts with self-care.
 Before you do anything, before you start any skincare regimen, you should first be truly aware of who you are, what’s your body like and how it changes over time.
 And that, ladies, is self-care.